Afolabi01/BI-and-data-vizualization/README.md

 1. Customer Churn case study, the first report made in power Bi , this report monitors the churn rate of customers in a telecommunication company, in this study ; customers are broken down by reason for churn, age , amount of time in the company, subscription type, and so much more.

+2. KPMG virtual internship, in this internship, I made use of various softwares and skills ranging from Powerpoint to Microsoft word and then making my report and KPI findings in Power BI.
+Skills used involve reporting, spreadsheets, data analysis, power point presentation and so on.